What’s in this guide:

 Note: you can ask for revisions to be made to your credit report if you’ve found errors.
 For example, a debt might be listed twice, or it might incorrectly have put down a missed payment that you did make.
 If you notice a mistake, you have 12 months to report it to your reporting agency, your credit provider or the Office of the Australian Information Commissioner.
 This can boost your credit score, but only if a mistake was made in the first place.

-It depends on how low your score is, but it can take a while if you don’t take proactive steps to improve it.
-Your credit score will never recover if you continue to miss payments and apply for different credit products.
+It depends on how low your score is, but it can take a while for your credit score to improve if you don’t take proactive steps to improve it.
+For example, your credit score will likely never recover if you continue to miss payments and apply for different credit products.

 Savings.com.au’s two cents